True HEPA filter is the real deal.

 |99.97% efficiency on particles as small as 0.3 microns.||90-99% efficiency on particles as small as 2 microns.|

 The main differences between HEPA-type and True HEPA filter are the filtration efficiency.
 In general, HEPA-type filter has a 99% efficiency rate of capturing particles as small as 2 microns.
 True HEPA filter up the game with a better 99.97% efficiency rate at particles as small as 0.3 microns.
-As both filters are widely used in the air purifier industry, HEPA-type is often paired with the cheaper, compact air purifier.
-True HEPA on the other hand, is tagged with the bigger, premium air purifier.
+As both filters are widely used in the air purifier industry, HEPA-type filter is often paired with the cheaper, compact air purifier.
+True HEPA filter on the other hand, is tagged with the bigger, premium air purifier.

-In short, go with True HEPA filter if mold, pollen, bacteria, and viruses are your concern.
+In short, go with a True HEPA filter if mold, pollen, bacteria, and viruses are your concern.
 These microbes can cause many respiratory problems and viral infections.
-If you want cheaper filter but still retains the HEPA goodness, go with a HEPA-type filter.
+If you want a cheaper filter but still retains the HEPA goodness, go with a HEPA-type filter.

 How Do I Tell What Type of HEPA filter an Air Purifier Is Hosting?

 The best way to tell what type of HEPA filter is used in an air purifier to screen through the specification from its manual or website.
 You can also check out the HEPA labeled score that should be printed on the box.
 Regardless of the filter naming convention, if is at a 99.97% filtration efficiency on particles as small as 0.3 microns, it is a True HEPA filter.
 Anything poorer than that would fall under HEPA-type filter.

 How Many Types of HEPA Filters?

 As stated by the Institute of Environmental Science and Technology (IEST), there are 6 types of HEPA filters from A, B, C, D, E & F. Each has its own characteristics and performance as shown by the table below.